 During average drought conditions (as characterized by this assessment) observed to date, the same trend holds with the Upper Spring Run and Landa Lake sample reaches showing spring to fall declines in aquatic vegetation, with no declines evident in the Old and New Channel sample reaches.
 The Old Channel is controlled by culverts allowing for stable flow even during drought which is the likely explanation.
 In the New Channel sample reach, due to the combined effects of removing flood pulse events from the assessment, decreased water velocities, and consistently deeper depths (for the most part), aquatic vegetation growth from spring to fall increases even more during drought.
-A closer look at 2015 (Table 6) shows that it was mostly better than during an average year in all sample reaches, with the following note for the Old Channel.
-During 2015, extensive aquatic vegetation restoration took place within the Old Channel study reach which included the removal of 554 m2 of non-native Hygrophila between the spring and fall comprehensive mapping events.
+A closer look at 2016 (Table 6) shows that it was similar to an average year for half the sample reaches, with the following notes for the Old and New Channels, respectively.
+During 2016, extensive aquatic vegetation restoration took place within the Old Channel study reach which resulted in the purposeful reduction of 288 m2 of non-native Hygrophila between the spring and fall comprehensive mapping events.
 As this reduction in fountain darter habitat was counted as incidental take in the HCP mitigation / restoration measures documented above (Table 2), this vegetation amount was added back into the fall mapping total as not to cause a double accounting of this HCP sponsored activity.
+The uncharacteristic decline in the New Channel during 2016 was mainly caused by a moderate flow pulse coming down Dry Comal creek causing scour prior to the October mapping event.
+However, this reduction was included in the assessment to be conservative as high levels of recreational activity in the New Channel were also experienced in summer 2016.

-In the San Marcos system, both the Spring Lake Dam (15% decline or 85% retention) and City Park (8% decline or 92% retention) sample reaches experience declines in aquatic vegetation during average years while the 135 sample reach remains stable (Table 6).
-During average drought conditions (as characterized by this assessment) observed to date, the same trend holds with the Spring Lake Dam (72% retention) and City Park (76% retention) sample reaches but to a greater degree, while aquatic vegetation in the 135 reach on average increases.
+In the San Marcos system, both the Spring Lake Dam (14% decline or 86% retention) and City Park (9% decline or 91% retention) sample reaches experience declines in aquatic vegetation during average years while the I35 sample reach remains stable (Table 6).
+During average drought conditions (as characterized by this assessment) observed to date, the same trend holds with the Spring Lake Dam (73% retention) and City Park (77% retention) sample reaches but to a greater degree, while aquatic vegetation in the I35 reach on average increases.
 This is a similar phenomenon as the New Channel sample reach at Comal, in that when discharge is lower, velocities are lower and the existing aquatic vegetation expands.
 This also highlights the role river recreation plays in the San Marcos River.

 The two upstream sample reaches (Spring Lake Dam and City Park) are highly recreated compared to the I35 reach.
 However, one has to be careful not to jump to the conclusion that all the impacts in these upstream reaches are from recreation only based on the observation that the I35 reach actually increases during average drought years.
 The reason for caution is that the declines in aquatic vegetation in these two upstream reaches are a combination of the level of recreation coupled with the lower than average water depths.
-This point is emphasized when looking back at the New Channel on the Comal River which experiences intense recreational pressure, but relatively little to no impact to aquatic vegetation because of the greater water depths.
-A closer look at 2015 (Table 6) for the San Marcos River shows spring to fall declines to aquatic vegetation was evident in all three sample reaches.
+A closer look at 2016 (Table 6) for the San Marcos River shows spring to fall declines to aquatic vegetation was evident in all three sample reaches.
+However, the Spring Lake Dam reach was higher in retainage in the fall than under average conditions (Table 6).
+This most likely is a direct correlation with this area being physically fenced off from direct access to the river for the majority of the 2016.
+This provides a good example of the restorative capacity of the river when afforded the opportunity for reduced recreational pressure coupled with higher total system discharge conditions.